 In 2013 Livorno's traditional rowing teams were re-organised, several of them being brought together under new names.
 There are now eight teams: four representing the city quarters that lie within the historic pentagon-shaped city designed by Buontalenti - Venezia, Pontino, Benci Centro and Borgo Cappuccini.

-Dear visitors, After 13 years of providing information about Livorno, as from 1st May 2020 the Livorno Now website will no longer be updated.
-If you need to contact us, please write to firstname.lastname@example.org
+Dear visitors, After 15 years of providing information about Livorno, as from 1st May 2020 the Livorno Now website will no longer be updated.
+You can continue to follow us and contact us through our Facebook page or by email email@example.com

 The Sezione Nautica dell’Ardenza (now part of the Livorno Sud team) is one of Livorno's oldest rowing clubs.
 The club won its last ten-man Palio Marinaro in 1983 and the four-man Palio in 2004.
 It has also achieved victories in the Coppa Barontini, and the Coppa Risiatori.